risk-first/website/Boundary-Risk.md

 - **A large ecosystem** has a large boundary circumference.
 [Boundary Risk](Boundary-Risk) is lower in a large ecosystem because your moves on the [Risk Landscape](Glossary#risk-landscape) are unlikely to collide with it.
 The boundary _got large_ because other developers before you hit the boundary and did the work building the software equivalents of bridges and roads and pushing it back so that the boundary didn't get in their way.
 - In **a small ecosystem**, you are much more likely to come into contact with the edges of the boundary.  _You_ will have to be the developer that pushes back the frontier and builds the roads for the others.
 This is hard work.

-### Big Ecosystems Get Bigger...
+### Big Ecosystems Get Bigger

 In the real world, there is a tendency for _big cities to get bigger_.
 The more people that live there, the more services they provide, and therefore, the more immigrants they attract.
 And, it's the same in the software world.
 In both cases, this is due to the [Network Effect](https://en.wikipedia.org/wiki/Network_effect):

-> "A network effect (also called network externality or demand-side economies of scale) is the positive effect described in economics and business that an additional user of a good or service has on the value of that product to others.
+> "... the positive effect described in economics and business that an additional user of a good or service has on the value of that product to others.
 When a network effect is present, the value of a product or service increases according to the number of others using it." - [Network Effect, _Wikipedia_](https://en.wikipedia.org/wiki/Network_effect)

 ![WordPress vs Drupal adoption over 8 years, according to [w3techs.com](https://w3techs.com/technologies/history_overview/content_management/all/y)](images/numbers/wordpress-drupal-chart.png)